 Sailing Sedona’s Sky

 Delight-in this Sedona landscape painting of Sailing Sedona’s Sky -.ak.a.
 Coffee pot rock.
-Yes, that amazing rock looks like the kind of coffee pot that cowboys used for their coffee placed on their campfires.
-A good friend of mine Joe Bongiorno and piano composer with his recording studio called Piano Haven here in Sedona said to me this cool Sedona landscape painting looked like an ocean, so I named it “Sailing Sedona’s Sky.
+Yes, that fantastic rock looks like the kind of coffee pot that cowboys used for their coffee placed on their campfires.
+A good friend of mine, Joe Bongiorno, and piano composer with his recording studio called Piano Haven here in Sedona said to me this cool contemporary Sedona landscape painting looked like an ocean, so I named it “Sailing Sedona’s Sky.

 Creating Whimsical Sedona Landscapes

-This whimsical landscape painting, Sailing Sedona’s Sky came about when I took a photo from my deck up on a hillside overlooking this view of coffee pot rock after a storm had just passed through the mountains.
+This whimsical southwest landscape painting, Sailing Sedona’s Sky, came about when I took a photo from my deck up on a hillside overlooking this view of coffee pot rock after a storm had just passed through the mountains.
 Pictured is famed “Coffee Pot Rock” with “Thunder Mountain” in shadow.
-As the legend goes, Walt Disney used to live here in the 50’s and photographed this rock formation know by locals as “Thunder Mountain,” which is named “Capital Butte” or as “Grey Back” Mountain know by the natives.
+As the legend goes, Walt Disney used to live here in the ’50s and photographed this rock formation know by locals as “Thunder Mountain,” which is named “Capital Butte” or as “Grey Back” Mountain know by the natives.
 Disney photographed it and gave the photos to his designers back at Disneyland and told them to use this graphic for a ride.
 Hence “Thunder Mountain” the ride was born.
 “Ship Rock” is to the right.
 If you look close, you can see some prehistoric birds in it.
-This Sedona landscape painting looks great as a large canvas print or on metal.
-This original 18” x 36” x1.5” canvas is still available.
+This Sedona landscape painting looks excellent as a large canvas print or on metal.

 How Sedona got its name